MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-Now that we have written our specialized Plant class, we can then go back to the minimal example in \cref{code:min_example_no_mpc} and make some modifications to use the controller \iac{MPC} fashion.
-For this example, we will just run a simple \lstinline{for} loop that calls the Plant's \lstinline{runControlIteration()} and \lstinline{updateState()} methods to simulate a receiving a new state from the system and then calculating a new optimal control sequence from it.
-The \lstinline{updateState()} method calls \lstinline{pubControl()} internally so the system state and the current time will get updated as this runs.
-For real-time scenarios, there is also the \lstinline{runControlLoop()} Plant method which can be launched in a separate thread and calls \lstinline{runControlIteration()} internally at the specified replanning rate.
+Now that we have written our specialized Plant class, we can make some modifications to \cref{code:min_example_no_mpc} to use the controller in \iac{MPC} fashion.
+For this example, we would run a simple \lstinline{for} loop that calls the Plant's \lstinline{runControlIteration()} and \lstinline{updateState()} methods to simulate a receiving a new state from the system and then calculating a new optimal control sequence from it, replacing \cref{line:optimize_control}.
+The \lstinline{updateState()} method calls \lstinline{pubControl()} internally so the system state and the current time would update at each \lstinline{for} loop iteration.
+For real-time scenarios, the \lstinline{runControlLoop()} Plant method can be launched in a separate thread and calls \lstinline{runControlIteration()} internally at the specified re-planning rate.